-"I had to memorize twenty elements in the periodic table.
-This was for a chemistry class," said high school sophomore Amber Ramirez.
-"There were so many names to remember.
-There were names like carbon and phosphorus and magnesium.
+"I had to memorize the first twenty elements in the periodic table for a chemistry class," said high school sophomore Amber Ramirez.
+"There were so many names to remember, like carbon and phosphorus and magnesium.
 I couldn't figure out how to learn them all.
 My mom helped me think up a little phrase for each one to help me remember.
 Like, number 18 is argon.
-Because when you turn 18, you move out.
-And you 'are gone!'
+Because when you turn 18, you move out, and you 'are gone!'
 Get it!"

 Memory tricks that use words or parts of words are called mnemonic devices.
 There are many common mnemonics.
-One is using the name "Roy G. Biv."
-This helps you remember the colors of the rainbow in the correct order.
+One is using the name "Roy G. Biv" to remember the colors of the rainbow in the correct order.
 The colors are red, orange, yellow, green, blue, indigo, violet.
 Another common mnemonic is using the word HOMES.
-This helps to remember the United States' Great Lakes.
-The lakes are Huron, Ontario, Michigan, Erie, and Superior.
+This helps to remember the United States' Great Lakes: Huron, Ontario, Michigan, Erie, and Superior.

 Memory tricks like mnemonics work because they are unique.
-The brain will better remember something that is interesting and different.
+The brain is more likely to remember something that is interesting and different.
 We are less likely to remember something more common.
 For example, do you know how many white cars you saw on your way to school today?
 White cars are very common.
 It is not usually worth remembering when you see one.
 But if you saw a double-decker bus painted bright green and purple with a parachute coming out of the back, you'd probably notice and remember.
-You probably don't see that every day.
+That's not likely to be something you see every day.
 It's unique and different.
-That makes it easier to remember.
+That makes it memorable.

-Another memory trick is to use music.
-You may have learned your ABC's by singing them to the tune of "Twinkle, Twinkle Little Star."
+Another memory trick that works in the same way is to use music.
+You may have learned your ABC's at a young age by singing them to the tune of "Twinkle, Twinkle Little Star."
 Adding music helps your brain latch onto the words or information.
 This makes it easier to remember later on.

-"When I was little," says Melissa Silas, "I couldn't remember my address and home number.
+"When I was little," says Melissa Silas, "I had a hard time remembering my address and home number.
 My grandma made up a little song with them.
 Then it was really easy to remember.
 We don't even live there anymore.
-But I can still tell you the address and phone number.
-I still remember the song."
+But I can still tell you the address and phone number because I remember the song."

 Children's television shows like Sesame Street often use music to teach.
-Counting, the days of the week, colors.
-Multiplication facts, the states in the USA.
+Counting, the days of the week, colors, multiplication facts, the states in the USA.
 All of these things can be put to music to make them easier to learn and remember.

-If you have to memorize a list of names or some facts for a test, look for ways to make the information stand out.
+If you have to memorize a list of names or some facts for a test, look for ways to make the information stand out and be different.
 Create a mnemonic that uses the words or letters in a new way.
 Or try singing the information to yourself.
-Make the information seem unique or interesting.
-It will be easier to remember.
+Make the information seem unique or interesting and it will be easier to remember.